AMWA-TV/bcp-008-01/docs/Overview.md

 |:--:|
 | _**Receiver stream validation**_ |

-### Stream status monitoring
+#### Stream status monitoring

 Stream status monitoring allows devices to expose the health of the receiver with regards to the validity of the stream being received.

 Devices specify:

-* When the receiver is Inactive (is a neutral state)
+* Inactive - when the receiver is inactive (is a neutral state)
-* Healthy when the receiver is Active and can decode the incoming stream without any errors
+* Healthy - the receiver is Active and can decode the incoming stream without any errors
-* PartiallyHealthy when the receiver is Active and can decode the incoming stream but there are inconsistencies in the stream with what the device is expecting
+* PartiallyHealthy - the receiver is Active and can decode the incoming stream but there are inconsistencies in the stream with what the device is expecting
-* Unhealthy when the receiver is active and cannot decode the incoming stream
+* Unhealthy - the receiver is active and cannot decode the incoming stream

-The stream status message is an optional nullable property where devices can offer the reason and further details as to why the current status value was chosen.
+The `streamStatusMessage` is an optional nullable property where devices can offer the reason and further details as to why the current status value was chosen.